geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 Or six minutes?

 ##### **Nimlgen** [[00:28:03](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1683)]
-I'm not sure about Tiny10, but on the...
+I'm not sure about Tiny10, but on the..
 But yeah, yeah, we can send the TLB.
-It's just the state where we can...
+It's just the state where we can..
 So yeah, it's actually the same state as Tiny10.

 ##### **Geohot** [[00:28:16](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1696)]
 Well, yeah, but I'm on Tiny10 right now.
 Do you have a branch I can try?

 ##### **Nimlgen** [[00:28:22](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1702)]
-Yeah, I mean...
-Yeah, actually, I mean, there is full request to try, but it's just... not loading them completely.
+Yeah, I mean..
+Yeah, actually, I mean, there is full request to try, but it's just.. not loading them completely.

 ##### **Geohot** [[00:28:41](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1721)]